Purple-Pyjamas/Layoffs-Data-Analysis-MySQL/README.md

 * Removing temporary helper columns after cleaning

 The final result is a cleaner, more structured dataset that can be used for exploratory data analysis, visualization, or further business analysis.

+### Data Analysis Objectives

+The project focuses on answering the following questions:

+* Which companies recorded the highest total layoffs?
+* Which industries experienced the most layoffs?
+* Which countries were most affected?
+* How did layoffs change from year to year?
+* Which company stages experienced the highest layoffs?
+* How did layoffs evolve month by month?
+* What does the cumulative trend in layoffs look like?
+* Which five companies recorded the highest layoffs in each year?
+* Which companies laid off 100% of their reported workforce?

 ---